Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Introduction

-The acoustic method has obtained very good results in recognizing and classifying JM and cattle grazing foraging activities. \citet{Vanrell2018-zj} proposed the off-line acoustic method called regularity-based acoustic foraging activity recognizer \mbox{(RAFAR)} that relied on autocorrelation for recognition of grazing and rumination bouts.
+The acoustic method has obtained very good results in recognizing and classifying JM and cattle grazing foraging activities. \citet{Vanrell2018-zj} proposed an off-line acoustic method called regularity-based acoustic foraging activity recognizer \mbox{(RAFAR)} that relied on autocorrelation for recognition of grazing and rumination bouts.
 The main disadvantage of this algorithm is the requirement of the entire sound record to achieve satisfactory performance results.
 More recently, \citet{chelotti2020online} introduced \mbox{BUFAR}, an alternative algorithm to \mbox{RAFAR} to enable on-line processing of sound signals.
-Both, \mbox{RAFAR} and \mbox{BUFAR} achieved better performance compared to commercial rumination collars \citep{Vanrell2018-zj, chelotti2020online}, yet the two also showed a noticeable misclassifications between grazing and rumination bouts.
+Both, \mbox{RAFAR} and \mbox{BUFAR} achieved better performance compared to commercial rumination collars \citep{Vanrell2018-zj, chelotti2020online}, yet the two have also shown room of improvement for the recognition of grazing and rumination.

-The main objective of this work is to develop and test a new method for improved classification of grazing and rumination bouts in free grazing cattle.
+The main objective of this work is to develop and test a new on-line method for improved classification of grazing and rumination bouts in free grazing cattle.
 The new method will use broad sets of temporal, statistical and spectral features of the sound signal and it is therefore expected to minimize previous grazing and rumination misclassifications, without significantly incurring in additional computational costs.
 The new features are called JM-segment features because they are extracted from a sound segment to capture JM insight of the whole segment rather than individual JMs.
-The main benefits for the new method are: (i)~the grazing and rumination classification is independent of the JM~classification, thus avoiding the errors associated with this stage \citep{chelotti2018pattern}; and (ii)~the ability to train models without the need of using previously labeled JM, which is a significant improvement that enable to train the method on large recording datasets.
-The paper is organized as follows: Section~2 introduces the JMFAR algorithm and the new set of features.
+The main benefits for the new method are: (i)~the grazing and rumination classification is independent of the JM~classification, thus avoiding the errors associated with this stage \citep{chelotti2018pattern}; and (ii)~the ability to train an on-line model without the need of using previously labeled JM, which is a significant improvement that enable to train the method on large recording databases.
+The paper is organized as follows: Section~2 introduces the proposed algorithm and the new set of features.
 Databases used for model testing, the variants of the proposed method and the measures of performance to assess model suitability are described in Section~3.
 Section~4, describes the main study results with a focused discussion presented in Section~5.
-Finally, a brief conclusion with regard to the study objective and main results is presented in Section~6.
+Finally, a brief conclusion is presented in Section~6.